Abortion Screening Service

 - Easy-to-understand information about your abortion options

-- Free, lab-certified pregnancy test results that are required before your abortion
+- Free, lab-certified pregnancy testing results that are required before your abortion

 - Ultrasounds for qualifying patients to measure fetal size and gestational age which determines what abortion procedure you’re eligible to receive